rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 Modules are deployed once and re-used by multiple projects on a host.

-In case other projects have already been deployed to the host, then the `deploy.sh` script will ask whether or not each module that is required by the new project needs to be deployed.
+In case other projects have already been deployed to the host, then the `deploy.sh` script will ask whether each module that is required by the new project needs to be deployed.
 Check with the [documentation for previously-deployed projects](/rollyourown/projects/) whether a module has already been deployed and, if so, answer `n` for the deployment of this module for the new project.

 {{< /highlight >}}